shotgunsoftware/tk-desktop2/README.md

 # tk-desktop2
-Toolkit Engine for Shotgun Desktop v2
+Toolkit Engine for Shotgun Create (Open Beta)

 ## Documentation
 This repository is a part of the Shotgun Pipeline Toolkit.